1858 - The Early Years

 Starting with the seeds planted in the 1800's, to the growth and change over the years, St. Joseph Church has remained a strong, faith-based community.
 In addition to the numerous parish ministries, St. Joseph's boasts a vibrant Hispanic community, which has specific ministries to fit the community's needs.

 In 2016 Fr.
-Ian was assigned as the pastor of Sacred Heart, St. Joseph, and St.Peter's churches, thus combining what was once the three distinct ethnic parishes into one vibrant parish community.
+Ian was assigned as the pastor of Sacred Heart, St. Joseph, and St.Peter's Churches, thus combining what was once the three distinct ethnic parishes into one vibrant parish community.
+In July 2021, the three Churches officially combined to become one parish called Holy Family Parish.
+In March of 2022, Fr.
+Ian stepped down as pastor and Fr.
+Nate Edquist was named as parish administrator.
 Over time, the Mass schedules changed to better reflect this new combined parish structure and the various ministries have worked together to combine their efforts to reach out to the parish and community.